Liaquat-Nehru Pact: When India, Pak Promised to Protect Minorities

 The Delhi Pact was signed by Jawaharlal Nehru and Liaquat Ali Khan to protect minorities in India and Pakistan.

-(On Liaquat Ali Khan’s birth anniversary, The Quint is republishing this story from its archives.
+(The Indian and Pakistani Prime Ministers Jawaharlal Nehru and Liaquat Ali Khan signed the Delhi or the Liaquat-Nehru Pact on 8 April 1950.
+The Quint is republishing this story from its archives to mark the occasion.
 It was originally published on 8 April 2017.)

 In 1950, in the wake of the Partition, and the bloodshed and misery it caused, minorities in India and Pakistan were viewed with suspicion and doubt.
 In this atmosphere of growing apprehensions against Muslims in India and Hindus and Sikhs in Pakistan, the possibility of another war also loomed overhead.